Archangel Sandalphon

 A grounded guide to Sandalphon as prayer-bearing angel in later Jewish mystical tradition, music devotion, and earth-to-heaven symbolism

 Archangel Sandalphon is a later tradition figure most often linked with carrying prayers, music, earth-to-heaven connection, and sometimes the prophet Elijah transformed.
-He is frequently paired with Metatron, but the source layer is mystical and devotional rather than canonical biography.
+He is frequently paired with Metatron, but the source context is mystical and devotional rather than canonical biography.

 Archangel Sandalphon is usually associated with prayer, music, earth connection, and the movement of human devotion toward heaven.
 Later Jewish mystical and devotional tradition often pairs Sandalphon with Metatron, sometimes treating them as twin or corresponding figures.